 - The thermal efficiency is quite higher than other types.

-- We can build it near the load center and don’t cause a problem of ash disposal exists.
+- We can build it near the load center and don’t cause a problem with ash disposal exists.

 - The size of the plant is quite smaller than steam plants as they have the same capacity.